 The University of Leuven

 The KU Leuven, founded in 1425 by Pope Martin V, is the oldest still existing catholic university in the world, and the oldest university of the Low Countries.
 More details on its history can be found here.
+In 2025, you can enjoy year-round exhibitions, inspiring lectures, heritage, music, poetry and so much more, all with a touch of science.
+Knowledge knows no end, and neither does our programme.

 The university is housed throughout the city, owning many historical buildings.
 Amongst others the University Library, College of the Falcon, Pope's College, Maria Theresia College, King's College, Premonstratensian College, Arras College, Van Dale College, American College, College of the Holy Spirit, University Hall, Campus library Arenberg, Arenberg Castle, the Great Beguinage, etc.